marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

 Following the specifications above, the request MUST be an HTTP POST request with a body encoded in ``application/x-www-form-urlencoded`` format.

-The Voucher Request MUST include the following HTTP header parameters:
+The Voucher Request MUST include the following HTTP header parameters (unless otherwise specified):

 .. list-table::
     :widths: 20 60 20